ysyk2021/managing-conflict-in-small-businesses-balancing-personal-and-professional-relationships/src/chapter-2-3.md

-# Techniques for Overcoming Common Challenges in Conflict Management

 In this chapter, we will explore various techniques that can help small business owners and managers overcome common challenges in conflict management.
 Conflict is inevitable in any workplace, but it's how conflicts are addressed and resolved that determines the impact on personal and professional relationships.
 By employing these techniques, small businesses can effectively manage conflicts and maintain a harmonious work environment.